 The Seabus is a passenger-only commuter ferry between Waterfront Station in Downtown Vancouver and Lonsdale Quay in the suburb of North Vancouver.

-The service will be of use to those who would like to visit the Capilano Suspension Bridge, Grouse Mountain, or simply enjoy the bars and restaurants located in North Vancouver’s Lonsdale neighbourhood.
+The service will be of use to those who would like to visit the Capilano Suspension Bridge, Grouse Mountain, or simply enjoy the bars, restaurants and breweries located in North Vancouver’s beautiful Lonsdale neighbourhood.

 The Seabus is subject to the same fare structure as other forms of transit operated by Translink, and is considered a two zone fare.